AGENDA | WELCOME NOTE | NOTE de BIENVENUE | EVENT BOOKLET English - French | #ESMAPminigrids

-For the first time in two years, this event brings together, in–person, the key mini grid sector stakeholders, including governments, developers, international and local financial institutions and financiers, productive use equipment suppliers, and associations, with the goal of accelerating the deployment of mini grids to help achieve universal access to electricity.
+For the first time in two years, this event brought together, in–person, nearly 800 key mini grid sector stakeholders, including governments, developers, international and local financial institutions and financiers, productive use equipment suppliers, and associations, with the goal of accelerating the deployment of mini grids to help achieve universal access to electricity.

 Over 600 million people in Sub-Saharan Africa alone lack access to electricity.
 Moreover, 40 percent of the poor live in remote areas that are unlikely to be served by a grid connection in the foreseeable future.
 In this context, mini grids have a key role to play in extending access to electricity.
 Achieving the United Nation’s goal of universal access to electricity by 2030 requires mobilizing USD$127 billion to deploy more than 210,000 mini grids to serve half a billion people, according to estimates by ESMAP.